TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.19.md

 ---

-Ye know [this], my beloved brethren.
-But let every man be swift to hear, slow to speak, slow to wrath:
+So, then, my beloved brothers, let every man be swift to hear, slow to speak, and slow to anger;